 As described above, the Partnership Agreement requires certain incentive distributions to the holders of the incentive distribution rights.
-As the holder of the incentive distribution rights, ETE has previously agreed to incremental distribution relinquishments in connection with our acquisition of Citrus, LLC, formerly Citrus Corp., our and ETE's formation of Holdco and the subsequent contribution of ETE's interest in Holdco to us.
+As the holder of the incentive distribution rights, ETE has previously agreed to incremental distribution relinquishments.

 In addition, the incremental distributions on the Class H units, which are referred to in "Distributions of Available Cash from Operating Surplus" above, were intended to offset a portion of the incremental distribution relinquishments previously granted by ETE to us.
 In connection with the issuance of the Class H units, ETE and ETP also agreed to certain adjustments to the incremental distributions on the Class H units to ensure that the net impact of the incremental distribution relinquishments (a portion of which is variable) and the incremental distributions on the Class H units are fixed amounts for each quarter for which the incremental distribution relinquishments and incremental distributions on the Class H units are in effect.